Photo showing a group of yellow spheres in different sizes on a path against a yellow background.

 Reassess your risk tolerance

 Generally, you should avoid making drastic changes during a downturn or recessionary period.
-However, small 5%–10% tweaks in your target asset mix are appropriate if your situation changes and you'd be more comfortable adjusting your risk level.
+However, small 5%–10% tweaks in your target asset mix may be appropriate if your situation changes and you'd be more comfortable adjusting your risk level.

 Consider downsizing